 The RGHRP has recognized the need to play a significant role in regional efforts to safeguard the Upper Rio Grande Watershed as a source of water, habitat, and extraordinary natural and cultural resources.
 As such, the RGHRP is working with stakeholders and partners to complete wildfire restoration and hazard mitigation projects.
-It is expected that this program will include future projects to improve water security through efforts to reduce the threat of catastrophic wildfire and improve forest health.
+Future projects in this program will strive to improve water security through efforts to improve forest and watershed health and reduce the risk of severe wildfire.

 This program was created in response to the West Fork Complex fire that burned in the summer of 2013 and severely damaged over 110,000 acres of critical natural resources in the upper watershed.
 To help lessen the impacts of the fire to the communities, culture heritage, and natural resources, the Rio Grande Watershed Emergency Action Coordination Team (RWEACT) was formed with the cooperation of over 40 entities.
 The RGHRP has taken the lead on coordinating RWEACT's natural resources team.

 The RGHRP partnered with a vast group of entities including RWEACT, Trout Unlimited, CPW, USFS, San Luis Valley Irrigation District, and Willow Creek Reclamation Committee on the Upper Rio Grande Assessment.

 The Assessment provides a comprehensive document of the ecological condition of the mainstem of the Rio Grande and its major tributaries from the headwaters to the town of South Fork, identified causes of concern and developed a list of prioritized projects that improve the function of uplands, and riparian and aquatic ecosystems.
 Projects identified in the Upper Rio Grande Assessment address environmental, recreational, agricultural, and municipal/industrial water needs.
 The Assessment concurrently identifies projects that involve instream infrastructure as related to recreational, environmental, agricultural, and municipal/industrial needs in the basin.
 The RGHRP and other organizations use the assessment as a guidebook for future projects affecting the Rio Grande watershed.
 More information can be found here.